+How do we know that she is a witch?
+We bite her!
 This DIY squeaky stuffed witch dog toy is a fun Halloween treat for playtime.
 It’s also easy to adapt to different witchy styles.
 Humphrey is loving his coven of squeaky witches.
-He has three of them, spoiled spotty devil, but it has been a bit of a special time around here lately with Oli’s cataract surgery and recovery.
+He has three, spoiled spotty devil, but it has been a bit of a tricky time around here lately with Oli’s cataract surgery.
 A little spoiling and some Humphrey-centric fun was definitely in order.

 Sewing DIY Dog Toys

 Dog Toy Safety

 Stuffed dog toys follow the same basic principles as you would use if sewing (or buying) for a small child – no loose parts to nibble free and everything securely stitched into a sturdy toy.
 It is particularly important to know your pet and how they play before making or buying toys.
 Not all toys are suitable to all pets.
 Check out our post on toy safety for helpful links and resources.

 Creating Your Own Custom Dog Toy Designs

 One of the great things about making you own dog toys is that’s is a fun opportunity to get a little creative.
 We share DIY ideas, but you can take those inspirations and adapt them into your own unique crafts to suit your skills, pet, materials, and style preferences.
 For example, this basic triangle shape can be easily adapted, like including a protruding hat band, rounding the face, and much more.
 The witch’s colours and embellishments are all versatile, too.
 Your imagination is the limit!